bachaAI/ds_homework1/README.md

 *  Decision 1 means uploading existing file.
 You should have a txt file in clients directory and write its name when you are asked to.  <br>
 *  Decision 2 means creating new file.
 Simply write a unique file name in format 'name.txt' <br>
 *  Decision 3 means working on exisiting file.
 You should write a filename from a list of existing file as well as to know password to the file.
-By default you can work on file 'file1.txt', the password for this file is '123'. <br>
+By default you can work on file 'file1.txt', the password for this file is '123'.

-0. GUI will be run if everything is entered correctly. <br>
+0. GUI will be run if everything is entered correctly.

 How to use GUI of collaborative editor: <br>